MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-return-values-to-a-cmdlet-help-topic.md

 ---
-description: How to Add Return Values to a Cmdlet Help Topic ms.date: 09/12/2016 ms.topic: reference
+description: How to add return values to a cmdlet help topic ms.date: 07/10/2023 ms.topic: reference
-title: How to Add Return Values to a Cmdlet Help Topic
+title: How to add return values to a cmdlet help topic
 ---
-# How to Add Return Values to a Cmdlet Help Topic
+# How to add return values to a cmdlet help topic

 This section describes how to add an OUTPUTS section to a PowerShell cmdlet Help topic.
 The **OUTPUTS** section lists the .NET classes of objects that the cmdlet returns or passes down the